Replacement Renault keycards

 The most sensible advice we can ever give is to make sure you have at least one extra spare hidden away somewhere in case of trouble.
 It is all too easy to break or lose one card and to keep using the only spare on a 'when I get round to it' basis.
 Of course, it is inevitable that this is exactly the time when you will lose or break the spare as well.
 However, we are all human and we know things don't always go to plan.

-We are aware of some companies offering cheap replacement Renault keycards on auction sites.
-Since June 2006 it has not been possible to program a new replacement Renault keycard without supplying relevant security details regarding ownership of the car.
-In order to correctly program any card we supply, we have to contact Renault with certain information in order to obtain the correct data, further the card must be correctly authorised for programming in the first place.
-It is vital to note that if you buy a used card, it will NOT be possible to programme this to work with a different vehicle, as the inbuilt security system and coding cannot be over-ridden or re-programmed.
-Please do not waste money on a cheap, second-hand keycard or one from any unkown source, as you are likely to find it impossible to use.
+We are aware of some companies offering cheap replacement (used) Renault keycards on the Internet.
+There are legitimate sellers, and we ourselves offer cards on the Internet, but caution is necessary.
+Since June 2006 it has not been possible to programme a new replacement key card without supplying relevant security details regarding ownership of the car.
+In order to correctly programme any card we supply, we have to contact Renault with certain information in order to obtain the correct data.
+Further, the card must be correctly authorised for programming in the first place, which requires the correct, up-to-date equipment and software.
+It is vital to note that if you buy a used card, it will almost certainly NOT be possible to programme this to work with a different vehicle, as for most types the inbuilt security system and coding cannot be over-ridden or re-programmed.
+Please do not waste money on a cheap, second-hand card or one from any unknown source, as you are likely to find it impossible to use.

 We can supply and programme replacement key cards for the following Renault vehicles:

 In addition, we can supply and programme remote keys for the following Renault models: